Frequently Asked Questions

 Currently, there is not an agency that oversees what information is taught in pet first aid courses.
 There are franchises & businesses - like ourselves - who offer their own version of certification, since none exists.

 Our programs, including our Pet Rescuer certification, is modeled after the human world like EMTs or paramedics.
 Our Pet Rescuer certification is the ONLY pet first aid certification in the nation that requires student to pass a test.
-We pride ourselves on our rigorous testing process and are extremely proud of our certified Pet Rescuers!

 I own a pet-related business.
 Can you come teach my employees or offer a private class just for my clients?